TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Feeling 2D data

 And the technologies used vary and are:
-- Vibrotactile on mobile device
+- Vibrotactile on a mobile device
 - Smart walker
 - Belt
 - Smartphone